 As the Select Subcommittee on the Coronavirus Crisis continues investigating allegations of waste, fraud, and abuse in the pandemic relief programs, I am concerned by the potential improper distribution of loan funds made available by the Coronavirus Aid, Relief and Economic Security (CARES) Act for businesses critical to maintaining U.S. national security to offset losses caused by the pandemic.
-A \$700 million loan to YRC Worldwide, now named Yellow Corporation (Yellow), constituted 95% of the \$735.9 million disbursed as part of this program.1 In light of troubling reports regarding Yellow's questionable eligibility for and use of the funds, I write to seek documents and information to determine whether funds were diverted to waste, fraud, or abuse through the previous Administration's process for approving this substantial loan.
+A \$700 million loan to Yellow Corporation (Yellow) constituted 95% of the \$735.9 million disbursed as part of this program.1 In light of troubling reports regarding Yellow's eligibility for and use of the funds, I write to seek documents and information to determine whether Yellow provided inaccurate or misleading information in seeking to obtain a national security loan, and whether loan funds were inappropriately used for purposes unrelated to losses caused by the coronavirus crisis.

-The CARES Act specified that national security loans and loan guarantees were made available to "provide liquidity" to "businesses critical to maintaining national security" that were "experiencing losses incurred as a result of coronavirus."2 In April 2020, the Department of the Treasury (Treasury) released guidance stating that a business would qualify for a loan if it was "performing under a 'DX'-priority rated contract"-meaning a contract of the highest national defense urgency- or "operating under a valid top secret facility security clearance."3 A company could also qualify by securing a "recommendation and certification by the Secretary of Defense or the Director of National Intelligence that the applicant business is critical to maintaining national security."
-The Treasury guidance reiterated that the loan funds could only
+The CARES Act specified that national security loans and loan guarantees were made available to "provide liquidity" to "businesses critical to maintaining national security" that were "experiencing losses incurred as a result of coronavirus."2 In April 2020, the Department of the Treasury (Treasury) released guidance stating that a business could qualify for national security loans if it was "performing under a defense contract of the highest national priority or operating under a top-secret facility security clearance," or by obtaining a "recommendation and certification by the Secretary of Defense or the Director of National Intelligence that the applicant business is critical to maintaining national security."
+This guidance reiterated that the loan funds could only be used to "offset covered losses incurred directly or indirectly as a result